testing-library/testing-library-docs/docs/dom-testing-library/api-queries.md

 ### Normalization

-Before running any matching logic against text in the DOM, `dom-testing-library` automatically normalizes that text.
+Before running any matching logic against text in the DOM, `DOM Testing Library` automatically normalizes that text.
 By default, normalization consists of trimming whitespace from the start and end of text, and collapsing multiple adjacent whitespace characters into a single space.